atomtables/NadhiBackend/README.md

 To run this app, you should run `pip install -r requirements.txt` and then use the `fastapi run` utility provided by the FastAPI package for testing.
 You can test each individual endpoint by going to the `/docs` endpoint in a web browser.

+### P.S.
+Nadhi, translated from Tamil, means: "river".
+It's also the acronym